The way apprenticeships are funded in the UK changed in 2016 with the introduction of the Apprenticeship Levy.

 In its most basic sense, the Apprenticeship Levy is a tax on all UK employers that support the funding of apprenticeships.

 It applies to both private and public companies which pay more £3 million in wages.

-If a company pays over this threshold annually on wages they must now pay 0.5% of their pay bill directly into a fund.
-The government then adds an extra 10% (in England) to the fund, which is used by employers across the UK to spend on apprenticeship training.
+If a company pays over this threshold annually on wages, they must now pay 0.5% of their pay bill directly into a fund.
+The government then adds an extra 10% (in England) to the fund, which is used by employers across the UK to spend.

 Who Will Benefit from the Apprenticeship Levy?

 With more funding from high turnover employers and the government, the changes to apprenticeships through the Levy mean that the government will now fund apprenticeships for all ages.

 Funding was previously targeted specifically depending on different factors in the old system – with the new Levy system in place, the government offers opportunities to more people, including existing staff at an organisation looking to expand their skills further.